-Florida has a public records law (Florida State Statute 119).
+Florida has a broad public records law (Florida State Statute 119).
 This law governs what we can and cannot release.
 Most of our records are public.
 Records that are considered private include investigative leads on an active case, the identity of victims of sexual offenses, the identity of victims of child abuse and certain juvenile records.
 For more information concerning confidential records, please contact the Records Manager at (352) 368-3521.

-If I see a crime in progress what should I do?
+If I see a crime in progress, what should I do?

 During the hours of 8:00 AM to 5:00 PM, you may contact the district office where the incident occurred or was reported.
-Call the officer whose name is on the card given to you at the time of your report or the detective to whom the case was assigned if one has contacted you.
+Call the deputy whose name is on the card given to you at the time of your report or the detective to whom the case was assigned to if one has contacted you.

 How do I start a Crime Watch group in my neighborhood?